emissary-ingress/emissary/DEVELOPING.md

-  default (to keep the tests fast), the tests avoid running much traffic through Envoy, and instead just check that the Envoy configuration that Ambassador generates hasn't changed since the previous version (since we generally trust that Enovy works, and doesn't change as aoften).
+  default (to keep the tests fast), the tests avoid running much traffic through Envoy, and instead just check that the Envoy configuration that Ambassador generates hasn't changed since the previous version (since we generally trust that Envoy works, and doesn't change as often).
 Since you _are_ changing Envoy, you'll need to run the tests with `KAT_RUN_MODE=envoy` set in the environment in order to actually test against Envoy.